New Zealand Active Investor Plus Visa

 The applicant must make a complying investment in one of the following categories:

-• BALANCED CATEGORY: NZ$10 million in (a) bonds; (b) listed equities; (c) philanthropy; (d) property development (new residential or new/existing commercial or industrial); and (e) Growth Category acceptable investments direct investments and/or investments in managed.
+Balanced Category: NZ$10 million in bonds, listed equities, philanthropy, property development (new residential or new/existing commercial or industrial), and Growth Category acceptable investments.

 What is the minimum investment period?